Skip Ribbon Commands

 There are six Regional Commissions (Africa, Americas, East Asia and the Pacific, South Asia, Europe and the Middle East) which meet at least once a year.
 These meetings allow Member States to maintain contact with each other and with the Secretariat between sessions of the General Assembly, at which they present their proposals and voice their concerns.
 Each Regional Commission is composed of all full members and all associate members of its region.
 Portugal is part of the Regional Commission for Europe which currently has 42 Member States + 2 affiliate members (Flanders and Madeira).

-The specialised committees are subsidiary bodies of the Executive Council, (with the exception of the World Committee on Tourism Ethics, which is a subsidiary body of the General Assembly) and issues opinions on the management and content of the programme.
+The specialised committees are subsidiary bodies of the Executive Council (with the exception of the World Ethics Committee, which is a subsidiary body of the General Assembly), and provide advice on the management and content of the programme.

 • Cooperation